-B is formed via electrolysis in the nucleation core and enters the measurement channel (Fig. 1a), forming capillaries of fluid in the corners Fig. 2. a sufficient size, electrolysis current is terminated and the B detaches from the nucleation core.
-The electrically insulating bubblethe measurement channel region (Fig 1b).
+In order to perform a pressure measurement, first a B is formed via electrolysis in the nucleation core and enters the measurement channel as it grows (Fig. 1a), forming capillaries of fluid in the channel corners (Fig. 2).
+Once a sufficient size is reached, electrolysis current is terminated and the B detaches from the nucleation core.
+The electrically insulating bubble now resides in the measurement channel region and is available for pressure transduction (Fig 1b).
 A low power, high frequency alternating current applied across the EI measurement electrodes permits monitoring of the volumetric conductive path (solution resistance Rs in Fig. 3) [4].
-External pressure of the liquid media is transferred through the interface ports (Fig. 1a), which directly influences bubble size. pressure variations induce B size changes that are reflected in the measured impedance, Z:
+External pressure of the liquid media is transferred through the interface ports (Fig. 1a), which directly influences bubble size.
+These pressure variations induce B size changes that are reflected in the measured impedance, Z: